-The northern subpopulation of Sardinops sagax is assessed by the US National Marine Fisheries Service (NMFS), part of NOAA.
-It extends from northern Baja California, Mexico to British Columbia, Canada and also up to 300nm offshore.
-The latest stock assessment (Hill K.T. et al, 2017) was assessed using two approaches, a survey-based approach (AT) and a model-based assessment (ALT).
-The model is an integrated assessment model developed using Stock Synthesis (SS version 3.24aa), and includes fishery and survey data collected from mid-2005 through 2016 (Hill K.T. et al, 2017).
+The northern subpopulation of Sardinops sagax is assessed by the US National Marine Fisheries Service (NMFS), part of NOAA (R2).
+The stock extends from Northern Baja California, Mexico to British Columbia, Canada and also up to 300nm offshore.

+The latest stock assessment (Hill K.T. et al, 2017, R2) used two approaches, a survey-based approach (AT) and a model-based assessment (ALT).
+The model is an integrated assessment model developed using Stock Synthesis (SS version 3.24aa), and includes fishery and survey data collected from mid-2005 through 2016.
 Input data / specifications include catch data and a July-June biological year with two semesters (S1=July-Dec and S2=Jan-Jun).
-The current Stock Synthesis model aggregates regional fisheries into a southern 'MEXCAL' fleet and a northern 'PNW' fleet (figure 1).
+The current Stock Synthesis model aggregates regional fisheries into a southern 'MEXCAL' fleet and a Northern 'PNW' fleet (Figure 1).